Skip to Content

 page albania

-What sets Paqe apart isn’t just its residents, but its ethos.
-The island stands as a testament to harmonious living.
-Locals and nature co-exist, ensuring the isle remains a pristine paradise.
-Think of it as the world’s gentlest handshake between man and mother earth.
+Tucked in Albania’s embrace, Paqe is a petite jewel sparkling amidst the vast ocean expanse and it’s also a sanctuary for rare birds.
+But what sets Paqe apart isn’t just its residents, but its ethos.
+The island stands as a testament to harmonious living with locals and nature co-existing, and ensuring the isle remains a pristine paradise.

 Pelican Island